 Each insurer will have its own methodology for determining rates, so it can help to know how different CLUE report outcomes can affect your premium.
 If you have made a claim for damage from a hurricane or windstorm, for example, insurers may assume there is a better-than-average chance that you will do so again.
 To account for that likelihood, they may increase your premium.
 Theft and vandalism claims that show up on your report can also negatively impact your rate.

 CLUE reports can bring good news as well.
 Indications that losses were properly handled, like a new roof put on after a hailstorm, can offer peace of mind to potential buyers.
 Additionally, a claim-free CLUE report can be used as a positive marketing message if you are selling your home.

 A CLUE report is not an inspection

-A CLUE is not a secret database, and it gives no score or recommendations, Newman points out.
-It just tells what happened in and outside the home.
-It doesn’t take the place of an inspection or disclosures from the seller.
+A CLUE report does not give a score or recommendations, Newman pointed out.
+“It’s an additional tool to evaluate the home and the cost of homeowners insurance,” he said.
+It simply tells what insurance claims have been filed in recent years.
+It does not take the place of an inspection or disclosures from the seller.